 - What is your plan if you don't get matched to an internship this cycle?

+Official scores are required; copies of student score reports are not acceptable.
+The TOEFL code is 3761.
+We are unable to accept electronic scores.
+It takes 5-6 weeks for the office to receive scores from ETS.
 A minimum score of 570 (paper-based), 230 (computer-based,) or 88 (internet-based) is required.
-Further information about TOEFL can be obtained by contacting the Educational Testing Service by telephone at 609-771-7670 or their website.
+Further information about TOEFL can be obtained by contacting Educational Testing Service (ETS) by telephone at 609-771-7670 or by visiting the ETS website.

 Admission Decisions and Matching Process